EManifold/makers-notes/week-2.md

 Looked for other methods to refactor code (switch statements) - good
 Tested code after introducing new method - good
 Refactored to make methods shorter - good
 Could think about using your own tests

+**Gaps in knowledge to rectify**
+- Stubs/mocks/doubles

 ## Day 2